Nurse Residency Program

 One-year Nurse Residency Program for new graduate nurses

 The Nurse Residency program is designed to help new graduate nurses transition from an entry level to a competent, professional nurse who provides excellent patient care.
 Our program focuses on the development of clinical judgment and critical thinking skills.
-The Nurse Residency program at Hennepin Healthcare is open to all new graduate nurses hired by the hospital.
-Therefore, at Hennepin Healthcare, you apply for a job, not a program.
+The program is open to all new graduate nurses hired by the hospital.
 New cohorts are started as often as necessary.

 The Trauma and Critical Care Series is a monthly, live web-based nursing education series provided by Trauma & Critical Care Services at Hennepin Healthcare.